An extended definition of Anosov representation for relatively hyperbolic groups: EGF representations and relative Anosov representations

 The proof of \Cref{prop:conical_peripheral_implies_egf} requires the technical machinery of \emph{relative quasigeodesic automata}, so we defer it to \Cref{sec:weak_egf}.
-At the end of \Cref{sec:weak_egf}, we also provide another (weaker) characterization of EGF representations which may be of interest.
+At the end of \Cref{sec:weak_egf}, we also prove another similar ``conical/peripheral'' characterization of EGF representations which may be of interest.